More Productive Meetings

 Dry-erase boards will work well in place of paper, but make sure you have enough makers with plenty of ink.

-If you have experience with and want to use a drawing tablet, you are welcome to, but know that it may be more difficult for you to share your work out with the group unless you have an easy way to screen share from your device.
+If you have experience with and want to use a drawing tablet, you are welcome to, but know that we won’t be speaking about how to draw with or use a tablet.

 No refunds are available for recording purchases, but if you are unhappy with your purchase or are experiencing technical difficulties, please email email@example.com.